Can we handle this right now? Here goes nothing!

 (Those are swirls of Nutella on top!!)

 About these brownies: I was so intrigued that Shelly didn’t add any chocolate or cocoa powder to the brownie batter and that all of the chocolate flavor comes from Nutella.
 So each brownie has this incredibly concentrated and sweet chocolate hazelnut flavor.
 It’s all you taste!
-Always a fan of a little sweet and salty action, I topped the brownies with sea salt.
-(Totally channeling my caramel stuffed Nutella cookies here!)
+Always a fan of a little sweet and salty, I topped the brownies with sea salt.
+I have a feeling this brownie batter would make an unbelievable brownie pie, too.
+(Just swap out that brownie filling for this one!)

 You haven’t had a brownie like this.
 Nutella brownies are yours for the taking!Print